Veronika of Desenice

+condemned and instead had her imprisoned and murdered.

 Early life

 Little is known of her early life.
-It is believed the name Deseniška derives from the village of Desinić in Croatia, where Frederick also had extensive estates, and it appears in the forms Dessnitz, Dessenitz, Desnicze, Teschnitz, Teschenitz, and Dessewitz in various historical sources.
+It has been believed the name Deseniška derives from the village of Desinić in Croatia, where Frederick also had extensive estates, and it appears in the forms Dessnitz, Dessenitz, Desnicze, Teschnitz, Teschenitz, and Dessewitz in various historical sources.
+However, more recent findings indicate that the name Deseniška derives from the village of Dišnik.
+The non-existent toponym Desenice is a back-formation from the adjective Deseniška.

+She was possibly employed as a lady's maid to Elizabeth of Frankopan, the first wife of Frederick II, Count of Celje.